Manufacturing Traceability: Lot Tracking Guide

 ITAR and DFARS (defense)

-Defense manufacturing adds country-of-origin tracking, material certifications per DFARS 252.225-7014, and strict access controls on technical data.
-Traceability here includes not just what materials you used, but where those materials came from geographically.
+Defense manufacturing adds country-of-origin tracking, material certifications per DFARS 252.225-7014, and strict access controls on technical data under ITAR requirements.

 When you don't have regulatory requirements

-Many small manufacturers don't fall under any of these standards.
-But their customers might.
-A machine shop making components for an aerospace prime needs to meet the prime's traceability requirements, even if the shop itself isn't AS9100 certified.
+Many small manufacturers don't fall under any of these standards, but their customers might.
+A machine shop making components for an aerospace prime needs to meet the prime's traceability requirements, even without AS9100 certification.

 Even without external requirements, basic lot traceability protects you.
 If a customer claims your part caused a failure, records showing material source, process parameters, and inspection results are your defense.